-History helps you put yourself in other people's shoes—to imagine life, for example, as a fourteen-year-old Jewish immigrant fleeing the Nazis, or the president of a small country negotiating with a super power.
+History helps students put themselves in other people’s shoes—to imagine life, for example, as a 14-year-old Jewish immigrant fleeing the Nazis or the president of a small country negotiating with a super power.
 History can challenge us to put aside our individual perspectives and think instead in terms of others.
-Studying history deepens our sense of what it means to be human and helps us understand the struggles people have faced throughout time and what it can sometimes take to overcome challenges and change the course of events.

-Dearborn's history program is designed to turn our students into educated and engaged young adults.
-While we study world events and cultures, our focus is on the history of the United Sates, our systems of government and their purpose, and the geographical and cultural makeup of the world at large.
+Dearborn's history program includes the study of world events and cultures.
+Our primary focus is on the history of the United Sates, our systems of government and their purpose, and the geographical and cultural makeup of the world-at-large.

 We teach high school history four times a week in 45-minute periods.
-At Dearborn, we use a cross-discipline approach to History and try to engage our students through a variety of projects, field trips and special events.
+At Dearborn, we use a cross-discipline approach to history and try to engage our students through a variety of projects, field trips and special events.
 To supplement and reinforce what they’re learning in history, students study related texts in their language arts class—such as Number the Stars during our study of the Holocaust unit and The Crucible when we explore the meaning of the Salem witch trials.
-Students are often asked to link historical events to current events, and have done remarkable work comparing the recent economic recession to the Great Depression.
+Students, of course, link historical events to current events.

 - American History